segmentio/segment-docs/src/protocols/index.md

 * [**Enforce:**](/docs/protocols/tracking-plan/#schema-configuration) To maintain a high degree of quality over time, we offer strict controls to block non-conforming events.
 Blocked events can be forwarded to a separate quarantined Segment source for analysis and review.
 * [**Transform:**](/docs/protocols/transformations/) Even the most exacting data collection processes are subject to human error and organizational complexity.
 Transformations can be applied from within Protocols to change event and property names without touching code.

-{% include components/button.html size="large" text="Get Started with a Tracking Plan" href="https://segment.com/docs/protocols/tracking-plan/" %}
+{% include components/button-fill.html size="large" text="Get Started: Learn more about Tracking Plans ->" href="https://segment.com/docs/protocols/tracking-plan/" %}

 **Related Info:**
 * [Data Qaulity Best Practices](/docs/protocols/data-quality/) - Learn more about tracking plans and why you need them